Your First Day - Welcome to The Sanctuary Byron Bay

 Generally your first day will unfold as follows:

-- You will be greeted by our Client Services Director, your on-duty registered nurse and your own personal chef;
+- You will be greeted by our Client Services liaison, your on-duty Registered Nurse and your own personal chef;

-- After completing some preliminary admission procedures, the Registered Nurse on duty will conduct some basic observations: including blood pressure, temperature etc. Your nurse will stay with you for as long as necessary, but always at least for the next 12-24 hours to ensure you are well looked after during your first day;
+- After completing some preliminary admission procedures, your nurse will conduct some basic observations: including blood pressure, temperature etc. Your nurse will stay with you for as long as necessary, but always at least for the next 12-24 hours to ensure you are well looked after during your first day;

 - You will then be shown around your 'sanctuary' - your own private, discreet, comfortable home;